Natanael-Oktavian/ExpenseSaver/README.md

 - ✅ Add and edit expenses with category, amount, and date.
 - 📆 Expenses are grouped by date.
-- 💰 See your total expense per day.
+- 💰 See your total expense.
 - 🧹 Simple and clean UI using Jetpack Compose.

 ---